Bruce Ullrich: Sports administration

 Ullrich has gained prominence through sports administration.
 He was vice-chairman of the organising committee for the 1974 British Commonwealth Games held in Christchurch.
 He was team manager of the New Zealand team at the 1982 and 1986 Commonwealth Games, and the chef de mission for the New Zealand team at the 1988 Summer Olympics.
 He also served as vice-president of the New Zealand Olympic and Commonwealth Games Association.

-In the 1987 New Year Honours, Ullrich was appointed Officer of the Order of the British Empire (OBE), for services to sport.

 Ullrich has tried for many years to bring the Winter Olympic Games to New Zealand, and chaired the promotion committee for a bid in 2002.

 Other activities

 From 1970 to 1990, Ullrich was a member of the council of the University of Canterbury, and between 1971 and 1981 he was the council's representative on the Christchurch Boys' High School board of governors.
 In 2007, he was elected by the Court of Convocation to the council of Massey University, and served in that role for nine years.

+Ullrich holds a fascination for China and has travelled there nearly 40 times.
+He is patron of the Rewi Alley Foundation, with the foundation focussing on the friendship between New Zealand and China.
+Ullrich gave a speech at the 2025 conference of the New Zealand China Friendship Society.

+Honours and awards

+In the 1987 New Year Honours, Ullrich was appointed Officer of the Order of the British Empire (OBE), for services to sport.
+Christchurch Boys' High School, where he had been a student, bestowed its Altiora Peto Medal on him in 2025.